juanfernandes/juanfernandes-uk/src/notes/monthly-notes-july-2024.md

 layout: "post"
 postImage: "v1579162295/trianglify.png"
 title: "Monthly Notes: July 2024"
-description: "Another quiet month.
-Summer is just round the corner and my eldest is finishing her GCSEs soon."
+description: "It's been a quiet month, with summer approaching and my eldest daughter nearly done with her GCSEs.
+I haven't worked on any major projects, just some minor fixes on this website.
+My house is now listed for sale through a digital auction, similar to eBay for houses—waiting to see how that turns out."
 keywords:
   - listening
   - watching